fbpx

 (Optune Lua)

 The FDA approved pemetrexed and cisplatin as a combination chemotherapy regimen.
 Some patients may react poorly to cisplatin.
-In those instances, the FDA allows patients to receive carboplatin as a substitute.
+In those instances, patients can receive carboplatin as a substitute.

-The FDA approved Opdivo and Yervoy as a combination immunotherapy regimen.
-Keytruda is approved for a small subset of people diagnosed with pleural mesothelioma, which is the type of mesothelioma forming in the lining around the lungs.
+The FDA approved Opdivo and Yervoy as a combination immunotherapy regimen for people with pleural mesothelioma who cannot have surgery.
+Pleural mesothelioma is a type of mesothelioma that forms in the lining of the lungs.
+Keytruda, another immunotherapy, is also approved for people with pleural mesothelioma who cannot have surgery.

 How to Receive the Best Mesothelioma Treatment